Pantomime Quiz

-Pantomime Quiz, initially titled Pantomime Quiz Time and later Stump the Stars, was an American television game show produced and hosted by Mike Stokey.
-Running from 1947—1959, it has the distinction of being one of the few television series—along with The Arthur Murray Party; Down You Go; The Ernie Kovacs Show, The Original Amateur Hour; and Tom Corbett, Space Cadet—to air on all four TV networks in the US during the Golden Age of Television.
+Pantomime Quiz, initially titled Pantomime Quiz Time and later Stump the Stars, is an American television game show produced and hosted by Mike Stokey.
+Running from 1947 to 1959, it was one of the few television series – along with The Arthur Murray Party, Down You Go, The Ernie Kovacs Show, The Original Amateur Hour, and Tom Corbett, Space Cadet – to air on all four TV networks in the United States during the Golden Age of Television.

 Overview

 Based on the parlor game of Charades, Pantomime Quiz was first broadcast locally in Los Angeles from November 13, 1947, to 1949.
 In that format, it won an Emmy Award for "Most Popular Television Program" at the first Emmy Awards ceremony.
 The competition involved two teams of four contestants each (three regulars and one guest).
-In each round, one member acts out (in mime) a phrase or a name while the other three try to guess it.
+In each round, one member acted out (in mime) a phrase or a name while the other three tried to guess it.
 Each team had five rounds (in some broadcasts there were only four); the team that took the least amount of time to guess all phrases won the game.

-Home viewers were encouraged to send in suggestions for phrases to be used in a telecast.
-Those that were actually used earned cash or a prize for the people who sent them.
-A bonus was given if the team trying to solve it could not do so within two minutes.
+Home viewers were invited to send in phrase suggestions to be used in a telecast.
+Those, whose phrases were used earned a cash prize or a gift for participating.
+A bonus was awarded if the team failed to solve the phrase within two minutes.

 Broadcast history (national)

-In June 1949, Pantomime Quiz became the "first locally [Hollywood] originated show to be aired in New York via kine recordings."
-The broadcasts over WCBS-TV were sponsored by Chevrolet dealers "beginning early in September for a price of about $1,200 weekly."
+In June 1949, Pantomime Quiz became the "first locally [Hollywood]-originated show to be aired in New York via kine recordings."
+Beginning in early September, the WCBS-TV broadcasts were sponsored by Chevrolet dealers at a cost of approximately $1,200 weekly".

 The program was picked up by CBS Television in October 1949 and ran on that network, usually during the summers, until August 28, 1951.
-After this, NBC Television took it as a mid-season replacement from January 2 to March 26, 1952.
+After this, NBC Television aired the series as a mid-season replacement from January 2 to March 26, 1952.
 CBS then took back the series from July 4 to August 28, 1952.
 NBC never aired the program again.
 Reruns of the show, with the title Hollywood Guess Stars, began on WPIX in New York City on November 20, 1952.

 The DuMont Television Network took the series from October 20, 1953, to April 13, 1954, after which it went back to CBS from July 9 to August 27, 1954.